TelentiLab/Omni/README.md

 **Variant Summary**: In the most recent release, we added a summary box that will show up when the user is querying a specific variant with *rsid*.
 Some high-level information will be extracted and processed into a introduction wiki, summary on related genes will also be displayed when available.
 The summary is now limited to coding variants, and will be extended to non-coding variants in the future.

+**NLP Tool**: A Natural Language Processing tool is used to analyze a variant.
+When the user is querying a single variant using an RSID, a NLP option will appear in the summary box.
+The logic behind the scene is to search for this RSID on PubMed and run the NLP tool on these articles' abstracts and extract all relative genomic and clinical terms.

 <img src="res/summary_box.png">

 ## Data Sources